sensebox/senseBox_Eye/examples/camera/README.md

 ```

 # Tested Camera models
+The senseBox Eye comes with an OV2640.
+But its possible to attach other cameras that use the DVP too.

 | model   | max resolution | color type | output format                                                | Len Size |
 | ------- | -------------- | ---------- | ------------------------------------------------------------ | -------- |
 | OV2640  | 1600 x 1200    | color      | YUV(422/420)/YCbCr422<br>RGB565/555<br>8-bit compressed data<br>8/10-bit Raw RGB data | 1/4"     |